BePo: Dual Representation for 3D Occupancy Prediction: Experiments

 \subsection{Implementation Details}

-We use ResNet-50~\cite{he2016deep} as the image backbone with pretrained weights from BEVDet~\cite{huang2021bevdet} to extract multi-camera image features.
+We use ResNet-50~\cite{he2016deep} as the image backbone with pretrained weights from BEVDet~\cite{huang2021bevdet} to extract multi-camera image features for both Occ3D benchmarks.
+For Occ-ScanNet, following~\cite{yu2024monocular}, we utilize a pretrained EfficientNet-B7~\cite{tan2019efficientnet} backbone.
 On Occ3D-nuScenes, we resize input images to $256\times 704$.
 On Occ3D-Waymo, all input images are resized and padded to $640\times 960$.
 For the points branch, we set the number of queries $Q=600$ and the number of decoding layers $\ell=6$.
 The number of points sampled for each query is set to 4.
 The loss weight $\alpha$ is set to $0.1$.
 We use AdamW~\cite{loshchilov2017decoupled} as the optimizer with weight decay of $0.01$.
 We train ~\ours with an initial learning rate of $2e-4$ with a warm-up schedule of the first 100 iterations and decays with CosineAnnealing~\cite{loshchilov2016sgdr}.
 All experiments are conducted on 8 NVIDIA A100 GPUs with a per-GPU batch size of 8 on Occ3D-nuScenes and 4 on Occ3D-Waymo, and trained for 24 epochs.
+On Occ-ScanNet, following~\cite{yu2024monocular} we train with a global batch size of 8 but for 20 epochs.
 All inference latencies are measured on a single NVIDIA A100 GPU.